 Slate is a foliated metamorphic rock and has known to be used since the ancient Roman era.
 Some of its striking properties like water resistance, fire resistance and durability make this natural stone a great choice for construction.
 Available in a variety of shades, designs, and colors; this stone is extensively used for wall cladding, flooring, flagging, and roofing.
 Natural slate stone chiefly consists of micas or clay minerals that depend on the intensity of metamorphism to which it has been exposed to.
 With increase in the level of pressure and heat, the clay minerals in the shale transform to micas.

 Like other natural stones, slate shares a number of environmental-friendly characteristics, such as durability, ease of care, low-cost maintenance and enduring life cycle.
-Architects and designers use slate both for exterior and interior applications.
+Architects and designers use natural slate stone both for exterior and interior applications.
 Exterior applications of slate include landscaping, roofing, copings and sills, paving, cladding and wall covering.
 For interior installations, it is used as wall and floor tiles, fire surrounds, worktops, hearths, and even tableware and house signs.
 Heat and water resistance properties make this stone a great material for roofing, while high performance, durability, and low-cost maintenance are responsible for making it apt to create cladding panels.

 A lot of time and resources are invested in the exploration, extraction, processing, and installation of slate.
 The exploration process starts only after mineralogical, geological and geotechnical surveys are conducted.
 The samples are further taken to test for the quality and potential deposits of the stone.
 Periodic surveys are also conducted in order to prepare the quarry for steady and consistent production in the future.
 The extraction is done either from open quarries or underground mines.